-Solicitors

-Browne Jacobson LLP

-Mowbray House

-Castle Meadow Road
+Solicitors Browne Jacobson LLP Mowbray House Castle Meadow Road Nottingham NG2 1B

-Nottingham

-NG2 1B

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year ended 31 August 2024.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The Trust operates a stand-alone secondary Academy for students aged 11 to 16, serving a catchment area including Fair Oak, Horton Heath, Bishopstoke, Durley, and Upham, and which has a capacity of 1350 students and a roll of 1341 in the school census at October 2023.
-Other age groups are catered for through nursery and community activities provided by the Trust's Wyvern Community Enterprise Limited subsidiary.
+The Trust operates a stand-alone secondary Academy for students aged 11 to 16, serving a catchment area including Fair Oak, Horton Heath, Bishopstoke, Durley, and Upham, and which has a capacity of 1350 students and a roll of 1349 in the school census at October 2024.
+Other age groups are catered for through nursery and community activities provided by the subsidiary company Wyvern Community Enterprise Limited.

-The Trustees confirm that the Annual Report and financial statements of the Academy and the group comply with the current statutory requirements, the requirements of the Academy and the group's statutory documents and the provisions of the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" effective from 1 January 2019.
+The Trustees confirm that the Annual Report and financial statements of the Academy and the group comply with the current statutory requirements, the requirements of the Academy and the group's statutory documents and the provisions of the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities".